NevenaDarijevic/FakePolitics/README.md

 # Political news

 This website contains political articles from various portals.
 Admin can create, edit and delete articles.
-Readers are allowed to search for articles according to the portals from which they were downloaded, as well as to leave comments.
+Readers are allowed to read and search for articles by tags and portals, as well as to leave comments on articles.

 ## Prerequisites

 You will need [Leiningen][] 2.0.0 or above installed.
-The application uses following libraries:/ -[Compojure][]/
+The application uses following libraries:
--[Ring][]/
--[Monger][]/
--[Hiccup][]/
+-[Compojure][]
+-[Ring][]
+-[Monger][]
+-[Hiccup][]

 [leiningen]: https://github.com/technomancy/leiningen
 [compojure]: https://github.com/weavejester/compojure